 Additives and E-Numbers are in most processed foods.
-But there are 10 E Numbers and Additives That Are Never Vegan.
+But there are 10 E Numbers and Additives that are Never Vegan.
 There are even more additives or E Numbers that may, or may not, be vegan.
 How do you navigate this, often frustrating path???
 I’ll tell you how.

-What Are Additives and E Numbers And Why Are They Used?
+What are Additives and E Numbers and Why are They Used?

 All additives have to be assessed for safety before they can be used in food.
 European Union (EU) legislation requires most additives used in foods to be labelled clearly in the list of ingredients, with their function, followed by either their name or E number.
 An E Number means that it has passed safety tests and has been approved for use here, in the UK and in the rest of the EU.

 Food additive E-Numbers are grouped by what they do.
 The additives that you are most likely to come across on food labels are:

 - Antioxidants.
 Added to stop food becoming rancid or changing colour by reducing the chance of fats combining with oxygen